argoproj-labs/argocd-image-updater/docs/basics/authentication.md

 # Authentication in Argo CD Image Updater

-There are several scenarios where Argo CD Image Updater needs to authenticate to external systems in order to fulfil its duties.
+There are several scenarios where Argo CD Image Updater needs to authenticate to external systems in order to fulfill its duties.

 ## <a name="auth-kubernetes"></a>Authentication to Kubernetes